dblock5/configure-ad/README.md

 </p>
 <p>
-Next, I installed active directory on server manager set up domain on the domain controller VM.
+Next, I installed active directory on server manager to set up the domain on the domain controller virtual machine.
 </p>
 <br />